danielle0x/cybersecurity-portfolio/digital-forensics/digital-forensics-acquisition/README.md

 After acquisition, a crucial integrity check was performed to verify the authenticity of the captured image files against the source media.

-* **Hashing Algorithm:** Generated multiple industry-standard hash values for verification, including MD5, SHA1, SHA-256, and SHA-512, for both the source drive and the created image files (Physical and Logical).
+* **Verification Process:** FTK Imager's built-in verification engine calculated the Computed Hash from the source data and compared it against the Reported Hash of the forensic images.
+* **Hashing Algorithm:** MD5 and SHA1 checksums were generated and verified.
-* **Result:** The hash values of the source and the images matched, proving the integrity and non-tampering of the evidence.
+* **Result:** The hash values of the source and the images matched, proving the integrity and non-tampering of the evidence during the entire lifecycle.

 ---

-### **Final Deliverables and Proof of Integrity**
+### **Final Deliverables**

-The successful execution resulted in verified, forensically sound image files, ready for detailed analysis.
+A comprehensive inventory of all generated forensic files with multi-algorithm hash digests was created, ready for detailed analysis.

 * [HashMyFiles Report Here](./HashList.html)